-Fr.
-Altman says his office received ‘vile, despicable’ phone calls after video saying Catholics can’t be Democrat
+FLASHBACK: Fr.
+Altman received 'vile' phone calls after calling out Democrats in 2020 - LifeSite

+(LifeSiteNews) — Almost one year ago, I had the great pleasure to sit down with Father James Altman on my podcast.
+At the time, I asked him why he decided to speak out and what it’s meant to him to see so many Catholics rally behind him.
+I also asked him for his take on why so many Catholics have come to his support.

-September 29, 2020 (LifeSiteNews) — Praise God for Father James Altman!
+Praise God for Father Altman!
 His courageous decision to tell the truth about how Catholics cannot be Democrats has rallied thousands of faithful Catholics across not just the United States but the entire world.

-I had the great pleasure to sit down with Father on my podcast earlier today.
-I wanted to know why he decided to speak out and what it’s meant to him to see so many Catholics rally behind him.
-I also asked him for his take on why so many Catholics have come to his support.

 Father said he didn’t set out with any real agenda in making his videos, but that he felt that the laity have been without leaders in the Church, and that he simply needed to speak the truth.
-He said many laity are at a breaking point and that shutting their churches down during COVID-19 was a last straw.
+He said many laity are at a breaking point and that shutting their churches down during COVID-19 was the last straw.

 “These people paid for those altars that they ripped apart.
 They paid for those statues of Our Blessed Mother that they threw in the dumpster.
 They paid for that communion rail that they tore down.
 They paid for everything that they painted over.
 And now…after 18 years of one scandal after another…the coup de grace — they lock them out of their churches [during COVID-19]…these people are mad and they have a reason to be mad.”